-Texas Holdem Poker Games, Rules, Hands, History, and Fun Facts
+Texas Holdem Poker Games, Rules, Hands, and History

 Today Texas Holdem is one of the most popular forms of Poker.
 Its popularity has increased ten fold in the 20th century due to the extensive television coverage and the internet exposure.
 The simplicity and popularity of Texas Holdem inspired publication of a large variety of books, sharing tips and tricks to playing Texas Holdem.